Franklin-Selva/a-star-2d-grid/README.md

 # a-star-2d-grid

-This is the implementation of the a-start algorithm for 2D grid problem.
+This is the implementation of the a-star algorithm for 2D grid problem.

 # Tutorial and Reference
 The module is strictly created with references from: